Flow invariants in the classification of Leavitt path algebras: Some general isomorphism and Morita equivalence results for Leavitt path algebras

-\begin{theor} Let $E$ be a row-finite graph and let $d_r : E^0 \cup E^1 \rightarrow \N \cup \{ \infty \}$ be a Drinen range-vector.
+\begin{theor} Let $K$ be an infinite field.
+Let $E$ be a row-finite graph and let $d_r : E^0 \cup E^1 \rightarrow \N \cup \{ \infty \}$ be a Drinen range-vector.
 Then $L( d_r ( E ) )$ is Morita equivalent to $L(E)$. \end{theor} \begin{proof} The proof is essentially identical to the proof of \cite[Theorem 4.5]{Flow}, using arguments analogous to those used in the proof of Theorem \ref{outdelaysme}. \end{proof}

-We now give an additional condition on the previously defined notion of an {\it in-split graph} (see the notation presented in Definition \ref{def_insplit}). \begin{defi} {\rm Let $E$ be a graph, let $\mathcal{P}$ be a partition of $E^1$, and let $m$ be as described in Definition \ref{def_insplit}. $\mathcal{P}$ is called {\em proper} if for every vertex $v$ which is a sink we have $m(v)=0$ or $m(v)=1$.
+We now give an additional condition on the previously defined notion of an {\it in-split graph} (see the notation presented in Definitions \ref{def_insplit}). \begin{defi} {\rm Let $E$ be a graph, let $\mathcal{P}$ be a partition of $E^1$, and let $m$ be as described in Definitions \ref{def_insplit}. $\mathcal{P}$ is called {\em proper} if for every vertex $v$ which is a sink we have $m(v)=0$ or $m(v)=1$.
 (That is, $\mathcal{P}$ if proper if $\mathcal{P}$ does not in-split at a sink.)} \end{defi}

 To relate the Leavitt path algebra of a graph to the Leavitt path algebras of its in-splittings we use a variation of the method introduced in \cite[Section 4.2]{d}: If $E_r ( \mathcal{P} )$ is the in-split graph formed from $E$ using the partition $\mathcal{P}$ then we may define a Drinen range-vector $d_{r , \mathcal{P}} : E^0 \cup E^1 \rightarrow \N \cup \{ \infty \}$ by $d_{r , \mathcal{P}} ( v ) = m ( v )-1$ if $m(v) \ge 1$ and $d_{r, \mathcal{P}}(v)=0$ otherwise.
 For $e \in \mathcal{E}^{r(e)}_i$ we put $d_{r , \mathcal{P}} ( e ) = i-1$.
 Hence, if $v$ receives $n \ge 2$ edges then we create an in-delayed graph in which $v$ is given delay of size $m(v)-1$ and all edges with range $v$ are given a delay one less than their label in the partition of $r^{-1} (v)$.
 If $v$ is a source or receives only one edge then there is no delay attached to $v$.